Chassis/Chassis/docs/config.rst

 .. py:data:: hostsupdater

 Some operating systems have issues with Avahi so the Chassis host names don't automatically resolve.
-As a workaround you can install the Vagrant Hostsupdater plugin by running ``vagrant plugin install vagrant-hostsupdater`` and then add the following to one of your configuration files:
+As a workaround you can install the Vagrant Goodhosts plugin by running ``vagrant plugin install vagrant-goodhosts`` and then add the following to one of your configuration files:

 .. code-block:: yaml